 \subsection{Probabalistic extension of the framework}

-In the deterministic version of the framework we have described so far one individual $v_i$ node is capable of activating $v_j$, $H_j[v^*_i] \leadsto v_j$.
-Given a 'winning' vertex $v_i$ in the sense that the signal from $v_i$ is the first to reach $v_j$ after the refractory period of $v_j$ ends, $v_j$ is guaranteed to produce an output in turn if the input from $v_i$ was excitatory or does not produce an output but becomes refractory if the input from $v_i$ was inhibitory.
-This is equivalent to stating that the probability of $v_j$ one way or the other responding to a 'winning' signal from $v_i$ is unity.
-However, we can easily create a probabilistic extension of the deterministic version of the framework.
+The description of the framework we outline above is deterministic in that one individual $v_i$ node is capable of activating $v_j$, $H_j[v^*_i] \leadsto v_j$.
+Given an activation by $v_i$ i$v_j$ is guaranteed to produce an output if the input from $v_i$ was excitatory or does not produce an output but becomes refractory if the input from $v_i$ was inhibitory.
+This is equivalent to stating that the probability of $v_j$ responding to a 'winning' signal from a $v_i$ is unity.
+However, we can extend these concepts to add a probabilistic component to the framework.

 To achieve this, we assign a probability distribution $P_i$ to the likelihood of activation of $v_j$ for a winning vertex $v_i$: $H_j[v^*_i] \leadsto v_j$, with $v_j(P_i)$ indicating the output probability of $v_j$ for some output probability threshold $P_{threshold}$ given that the condition $H_j[v^*_i] \leadsto v_j$ has occurred and a specific value of $P_i$ for the that particular instance of a winning event $[v^*_i]$: